ChrstphrHll/npc_gen/students/Jofan Elignoir.md

   int: 13
   str: 15
   wis: 14
-track: Diplomacy
-trait: The common folk love me for my kindness and generosity.
-trait1: Modest
-trait2: Snobbish
 year: 7
+guild: Alderden
+partyID: 6
 ---
 # Jofan Elignoir
 ---
 ### Description
 - 7th year Triton Ranger in Alderden
-- frizzy strawberry blond hair that's done up in a top knot, Brown eyes, and Pale Gray skin
+- frizzy strawberry blond hair that's done up in a top knot, Pale Brown eyes, and Pale Gray skin
 - Is Modest and Snobbish, and has Pride as their ideal

 ### Organizations